TelemetryDeck/docs/tql/funnels.md

 ]
 ```

-## Post Aggregation
+## Post aggregation

 After the aggregation stage, we will have two sets of users: users who sent the `appLaunchedByNotification` signal at least once, and users who sent the `dataEntered` signal at least once.

-This might be enough for simpler use cases, but we have one more expectation for our funnel: we expect the second stage uniquely to consist of users who sent **both** analytics signals.
+This is enough for simpler use cases, but there is one more expectation for the funnel: we expect the second stage uniquely to consist of users who sent **both** analytics signals.
 For example, some users might not have come from the `appLaunchedByNotification` signal, but instead launched the app from the home screen, sending the `appLaunchedFromHomeScreen` signal instead.
 We don't want to count data entry for these users, so we'll have to discard them.

-To do that, we are calculating the _intersection_ of the two aggregation buckets generated in the previous step, discarding all users that are not in both buckets.
+To do that, we're calculating the _intersection_ of the two aggregation buckets generated in the earlier step, discarding all users that aren't in both buckets.

 ```json
 [